Map © Nations Online Project (info)

 I shook my head and silently gave thanks that I wasn't in their vehicle.
 "Well, good luck, hope you make it the rest of the way."
 Not much chance of that, I thought, if you even get as far as Windhoek I'll be surprized.
 But there was no point in depressing him any further so I didn't say any more.
 Instead I wandered off for a walk and discovered that there was a train station opposite the hotel, with a set of shimmering steel rails disappearing towards the horizon in a ruler-straight line in both directions.
 The tracks looked used too - I wonder what it must be like to take a train to Grünau?
 [Aside : I discovered later that there is a twice-weekly passenger train from Keetmanshoop to Karasburg that goes through Grünau.
 The tracks continue from Karasburg to Upington in South Africa, but regular cross-border trains ceased operating years ago].

 We finally hit the road at about 9 AM.
-Surprizingly, the terrain north of Grünau was much less desolate than what we'd driven through the previous day - we saw lots of acacia trees, scrubby bushes and rocky hills.
+Surprizingly, the terrain north of Grünau was much less desolate than that which we'd driven through the previous day - we saw lots of acacia trees, scrubby bushes and rocky hills.
 But the road was still empty and mostly straight and flat.
 The monotony was broken by an incongruous sight in the middle of miles of empty desert - a new, very stylish restaurant and guest house complex next to the road called Kitchen 51.
 We pulled in and had coffee, and boy was it good; strong Italian-style espresso with thick crema.
 And when we reached Keetmanshoop some time later we were glad we'd stopped, because the entire town seemed to be bereft of coffee options ... apart from a Spur restaurant, and we weren't that desperate yet.

 Keetmanshoop itself proved to be a small town trying desperately to get people to think it was an important city, a hopelessly doomed endeavour from what I could see.
 We drove round the few blocks that comprised the commercial centre, bought some fresh dates in the desultory market in Central Park and took a few photographs of the fine old German colonial buildings that are dotted around.
 Then it was back on the road northwards again, through more miles of brutal desert on a road that stretched ruler-straight towards the horizon.
 We swopped drivers next to a broken-down bar and bottle store that looked derelict, but on closer inspection was in regular use, the well-oiled patrons as derelict as the building itself.
 A guy sitting outside who looked about 100 years old gave us a toothless grin as we drove away, his wrinkled and leather-like skin showing what years in the Namibian sun (and years of drinking) can do to you.